-The mathematics department curriculum is a four-year program with two levels of instruction, starting with Algebra 1, Honors Algebra 1, and/or Honors Geometry in 9th grade.
+The mathematics department curriculum is a four-year program, starting with Algebra 1, Honors Algebra 1, and/or Honors Geometry in 9th grade.
 All four years prepare students for college work through a variety of problems that focus on building analytical thinking skills.